gianlucascoccia/MSR2021Replication/README.md

 Topic modeling was executed by means of the [Mallet tool](http://mallet.cs.umass.edu).

-The commands used to execute the tool from the command line is provided in the (mallet_instructions.txt)[mallet_instructions.txt] file.
+The commands used to execute the tool from the command line is provided in the [mallet_instructions.txt](mallet_instructions.txt) file.